openjs-foundation/cross-project-council/GOVERNANCE.md

 ## Election process for Non-Impact Voting CPC members

-As per the [CPC charter](https://github.com/openjs-foundation/cross-project-council/blob/master/CPC-CHARTER.md), the non-impact projects elect 2 voting CPC members:
+As per the [CPC charter][cpc charter], the non-impact projects elect 2 voting CPC members:

 > up to two (2) Voting members may be nominated by the non-impact projects based on a process set by the CPC.